forero/SandboxDESI/challenges/end2end2017/instructions.md

 Epochs files list the IDs of the tiles that will be observed in a period of time before an updated version of the redshift catalog is available.

-On NERSC here `/project/projectdirs/desi/users/forero/large_mock_test/input/epochs/` is a sample of 4 of such files.
-These re copies of the first four (out of 35) files prepared by Kyle Dawson here `/project/projectdirs/desi/datachallenge/Argonne2015/opsim2`.
+On NERSC here `/project/projectdirs/desi/users/forero/datachallenge2017/test/input/epochs/` is a sample of 8 of such files.
+Those correspond to a small patch in RA,DEC (~400 deg^2) matching the input mock files in `/project/projectdirs/desi/users/forero/datachallenge2017/test/input/`.

 ### 4. Fiberassign template

 `Fiberassign` takes a configuration file as an input.
 The python code running the simulation will update that file as needed based on a template.
-Here is an example of such file: `/project/projectdirs/desi/users/forero/large_mock_test/input/template/template_fiberassign.txt`.
+Here is an example of such file: `/project/projectdirs/desi/users/forero/datachallenge2017/test/input/template/template_fiberassign.txt`.

 ### 5. Running quicksurvey